Barcelona Airport to City: Transfer Guide

 Late-Night and Early-Morning Arrivals

-If your flight lands after the Aerobus has stopped running, the simplest option is usually an official taxi.
-Night buses such as N17 and N18 can be cheaper, but they are slower and less comfortable with luggage.
+If your flight lands after Aerobus services have finished, an official taxi is usually the most convenient choice.
+Night buses such as the N17 and N18 are cheaper but generally slower and less comfortable with luggage.

 Common Mistakes to Avoid